 Statutes/Other Implemented: 414.610–414.685

-410-141-3860 Integration and Coordination of Care
+410-141-3860 – Integration and Coordination of Care

 (1) In order to achieve the objectives of providing CCO members integrated person-centered care and services, CCOs shall assure that physical, behavioral, and oral health services are consistently provided to members in all age groups and all covered populations when medically appropriate and consistent with the needs identified in the community health assessment and community health improvement plan.
 CCOs shall be required to document and report on the requirements in this rule in accordance with section (20) of this rule.